saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 - An enterprise license for Sauce Labs
 - Organization admin access (see [User Roles](/basics/acct-team-mgmt/managing-user-info) for more information)

+## Special Cases

+- If your company has more than one organization at Sauce Labs to be integrated with SAML SSO and your Identity Provider requires a unique entity ID for Service Providers, [see these special setup steps](/basics/sso/setting-up-sso-special-cases).

 ## Setup Overview

 First, set up a new SAML application in your [Identity Provider (IdP)](#setting-up-identity-provider).
 Next, enable and configure SSO in [Sauce Labs Team Management Panel](#integrating-with-sauce-labs-service-provider).